ManuelePasini/slides-markdown/slides/graph_llm.md

 ##### Applications - **Text-attributed graphs**

-- <b> LLM as Predictor </b>: language model as the main model architecture to capture both the text information and graph structure information, depending on howstructure information in graphs is injected:
+- <b> LLM as Predictor </b>: LLM as the main model architecture to capture both the text information and graph structure information, depending on how structure information in graphs is injected:
-- <b> LLM as Encoder </b>
+- <b> LLM as Encoder </b>: LLMs extract textual features to serve as initial node feature vectors for GNNs, which then generate node/edge representations and make predictions
 - <b> LLM as Aligner </b>

 ## LLMs on Graphs: A Comprehensive Survey - TKDE, 2024